 Keep Your Dog Safe During the Holidays

-Edited by Mian Sheilette Ong, Eng, Lynn, Anonymous and 2 others
+Edited by Mian Sheilette Ong, Eng, Lynn, Laurel Waddell and 1 other

 Dogs are often considered to be family members with specialized needs.
 They have heightened senses and they respond with more intensity than you would in an ordinary situation.
 During special occasions like the holidays, your dog becomes exposed to many unconventional tastes, sounds, smells, and sights.
 You may be entertained by fireworks but for them, it's chaos.
 Candies, chocolates, and other indulgent foods may be delicious to you, but they are also dangerously tempting to them.
 Glitter and wrappers may be attractive to you, but edible to them.
 As a responsible pet parent, you have to make sure that they are as safe as the small children are, especially during the holidays.
 Exert a little effort in making your home doggie-proof so you won't have to knock down your vet's clinic door on Halloween, Thanksgiving, Christmas, or New Year's.